MENU: 2.1.2. Saint-Germain, rampart heir

 to make Saint-Germain the disorienting setting for his protagonist's defeat.

-King and saint in a field across the river from the Louvre, so at Saint-Germain.
+King and saint in a field across the river from the Louvre, that is, at Saint-Germain.

 * * *